 Dave’s images are printed on a variety of substrates, including archival 100% rag paper and canvas.
 Each print is hand inspected, then signed.
 His prints are also treated with a UV-filtering coating, but it is possible to increase their life expectancy even further by hanging them in a place that will not receive excessively bright light, especially direct sunlight (as is true for any work of art), and/or by using UV filtering glass in the frame.
 In other words, care for your print just as you would any fine artwork on paper.
 Canvas prints, however, do not need glass.

 About the Ink

 Ultrachrome is a new ink formulation implemented with the Stylus Pro Series Giclée printer.
 The inks used in this process are specially formulated for fine art printing, offering a Wide colour gamut and a high UV-resistance.
-The subtleties and nuances of an original artwork are captured by the precise image created by the printer, together with a colour range of great depth.
-It has an expected longevity of up to seventy-five years, depending on display conditions.
+The subtleties and nuances of original artwork are captured by the precise image created by the printer, together with a colour range of great depth.
+It has expected longevity of up to seventy-five years, depending on display conditions.

 All Dave’s Ltd editions come with its own certificate of authenticity.
 The certificates are printed on archival paper and signed by Dave and also hand embossed, it contains information on the artist, the title of the work, the media used and the number and date of the edition.